clementlefevre/helloFresh/helloFresh_dataExploration.md

     ## Multiple R-squared:  0.002298,   Adjusted R-squared:  0.002238
     ## F-statistic: 38.73 on 19 and 319537 DF,  p-value: < 2.2e-16

 Saturday is missing : there are no invoice proceeded at this day.
-The correlation between time of purchase and its value are not correlated.
+The correlation between time of purchase and its value are is non-existent.
 Thus this feature will not be considered for the model.

 ### Data preparation